Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Have you ever busted a knuckle trying to drain the tank?
+Have you ever busted a knuckle trying to drain the tank on a manual tank drain valve?
 Yeah, you know the location makes it almost inaccessible, but that’s not why the drain is there.
 Gravity works, and water generated by the pump and driven into the tank by the process of compressing air, will flow down to the lowest area in the tank.
 That’s where the tank drain should be!

 In order to keep free water from accumulating inside the receiver, and this is particularly important for industrial compressed air applications in which large compressors can dump gallons of water into a tank daily, this manual tank drain should be opened at least once a day to allow the tank to drain all water completely.